DataStax-Academy/zdm-scenario-katapod/step8.md

   gitpod@${ZDM_HOST_IP} -o StrictHostKeyChecking=no
 ```

-You are now logged on to the ZDM proxy host.
+You are now logged on to the ZDM Proxy host.
 Have Docker print
 the logs from the proxy container (in a non-stop fashion):

 ```bash